 Here’s a few tips that you absolutely must not miss out on reading before you visit Blue Penny Museum to make wonderful memories that will last you a lifetime:

-3. Photography is not permitted inside Blue Penny Museum in Port Louis, so keep your phones and camera inside your luggage.
+- Photography is not permitted inside Blue Penny Museum in Port Louis.
+Keep your phones and camera inside your luggage.
 Also, you cannot bring any water or snacks inside the building.

-4. The boutique closes at 4:30 PM, so make sure if you are there at the later part of the day to finish your shopping by then.
+- The boutique closes at 4:30 PM, so make sure if you are there in the latter part of the day to finish your shopping by then.

-Blue Penny Museum is one of the finest museums in Mauritius ascinating historical artefacts so book your trip to Mauritius with TravelTriangle and enjoy the splendid time.
+Blue Penny Museum is one of the finest museums in Mauritius fascinating historical artefacts so book your trip to Mauritius with TravelTriangle and enjoy the splendid time.

 Looking To Book An International Holiday?